WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 local petname for the professor, and the display of the name updates accordingly with a friendly golden star.
-(Her Petnames database might potentially also provide her the opportunity to write a note or so about Dr. Tree-Arch in case Eva would find adding such context to be helpful.)
+(Her Petnames database might potentially also provide her the opportunity to write a note or such about Dr. Tree-Arch in case Eva would find adding such context to be helpful.)
 When she receives communication from or about Dr. Tree-Arch in the future, she will be aware that it is this particular Dr. Tree-Arch